 NEMA is the leading trade association in the United States representing the interests of electrical manufactures.
 Founded in 1926 and headquartered near Washington, D.C., its nearly 325 member companies manufacture products used in the generation, transmission and distribution, control, and end-use of electricity.

-Full membership is open to any company that manufactures products within the Product Scopes, for sale in the United States, subject to
+Full membership is open to any company that manufactures products within the Product Scopes, for sale in the United

-services provided by NEMA.
+for value-added services provided by NEMA.
 Services may include:

 - Developing product Standards or facilitating company participation in the Standardization process of another SDO

 - Representation of the industry in a national or state legislative or regulatory process

 - Access to the Members-only Intelligence Portal, a service offering targeted content to keep you informed of industry news

 - Members are eligible to participate in customized market research programs

 - Participate in industry marketing efforts focused on expanding market opportunities